algebananazzzzz/PolymerFront-lite/README.md

 2. PolymerFront also integrates with both [TailWindCSS](https://tailwindcss.com) and [Preline](https://preline.co), enhancing your styling capabilities.
 To add your custom styles, navigate to `src/styles/global.css`.

+3. Under gatsby-browser.js, the application is bundled with a dark mode context.
+This integration enables the application to seamlessly switch between dark and light modes, utilising the ThemeToggler component located at src/components/theme/dark-toggler.js.

 ## Resources